 - a wasting, generalized disease

 GCA is closely associated with a disease called polymyalgia rheumatica (PMR), which many experts believe is a different manifestation of the same underlying disorder.
-10% to 20% of people with PMR develop GCA.
+About 10% to 20% of people with PMR develop GCA.

-More than 50% of people with GCA also have the symptoms of PMR.
+About 50% of people with GCA also have the symptoms of PMR.
 Fortunately, the same treatment is effective for both conditions, but GCA requires much higher doses.

 GCA is an autoimmune disease in which the body's immune system mistakenly attacks the person's own tissue.
 Autoimmune diseases in general are poorly understood.
 They tend to run in families, but not so much that we can say they're inherited or genetic diseases.
 Many doctors believe it takes a combination of predisposing genes and environmental factors to trigger the condition.